Passwordless Authentication: The Future of Securing Digital Identity (Updated)

 Simple.
 Passwords are just too easy to guess, hack, or intercept.
 What’s more, the legacy of password reuse is leading to constant attack and account vulnerabilities.

 However, modern-day passwordless authentication goes beyond the use of password and username credentials.
-The obvious benefit of passwordless methods is the prevention of social media attacks and phishing scams, among other cybersecurity concerns.

 So, whether your organization wants to replace passwords or is determined to keep using them, you must first understand password weaknesses.
 Here are a few: